Byzantine-Resilient Population Protocols: Introduction

-To limit such negative behavior, the first algorithm (\acpd) uses {\em Asymmetric Cancellations} in the exchanges, where in the exchange only one side unilaterally cancels its value while the other side does not.
+To limit such negative behavior, the first algorithm (\acpd) uses another new concept of {\em Asymmetric Cancellations} in the exchanges, where in the exchange only one side unilaterally cancels its value while the other side does not.
 A cancellation exchange executes only once in a phase per honest node.
 This limits significantly the negative impact of the Byzantine nodes to the honest nodes.
-Similarly, in the duplication phase there is a single shot for an empty honest node to adopt a cloned value in the phase, which may not allow to clone all possible non-empty node values, resulting to {\em Partial Duplication} (less than doubling factor).
-Because of the asymmetric cancellations and partial duplication, this algorithm requires an initial tally difference $d = \Omega(f + \sqrt{n \log n})$ to work properly and give a majority decision.
-But the benefit is that for large $f = \Omega(\sqrt{n \log n})$ the parameter $d$ is asymptotically optimal.
+Similarly, in the duplication phase, there is a single chance for an empty honest node to participate in an exchange that can make it adopt a cloned value in the phase.
+This may not allow to clone all possible non-empty node values, resulting in {\em Partial Duplication} (less than doubling factor).
+Because of the asymmetric cancellations and partial duplication, this algorithm requires an initial tally difference $d = \Omega(f + \sqrt{n \log n})$ in order to work properly and give a majority decision.
+However, the benefit is that for {\em large} $f = \Omega(\sqrt{n \log n})$ the parameter $d$ is asymptotically optimal.

-On the other hand, the second algorithm (\scfd) uses {\em Symmetric Cancellations} and also {\em Full Duplication}.
+On the other hand, the second algorithm (\scfd) uses somehow complementary approach of {\em Symmetric Cancellations} and {\em Full Duplication}.
+This is because this algorithm, unlike \acpd, behaves better for a {\em smaller} number of faulty nodes $f$.
 The nodes execute multiple cancellation or duplication exchanges per phase, which exposes them for longer periods of time to the negative impacts of the Byzantine nodes.
-For this reason it requires asymptotically an initial difference $d = \Omega(f \log^2 n + 1)$, which inserts a $\log^2 n$ factor to the $f$ term, but has the benefit of avoiding the additive $\sqrt{n \log n}$ term.
+For this reason, the algorithm requires an asymptotically larger initial difference $d = \Omega(f \log^2 n + 1)$, which inserts a $\log^2 n$ factor to the $f$ term, but has the benefit of avoiding the additive $\sqrt{n \log n}$~term.

-The last algorithm (\combined) uses random coins to combine both algorithms into one without requiring it to know $f$.
-To correctly guess which of the two algorithms produces the correct output, it creates a $\Theta(\sqrt{n \log n})$ {\em random bias} towards one of the input values.
+The last algorithm (\combined) uses local random coins to combine both algorithms into one, which works efficiently for {\em all} values of $f$ even without knowing $f$.
+To correctly guess which of the two algorithms produces the correct output, it creates a $\Theta(\sqrt{n \log n})$ {\em random bias} towards one of the input values, which we call a random common coin.
 It runs the algorithms three times, once with the original initial values, and the next two runs with the random bias toward one of the input values each time.
 Depending on the outcomes of the runs, it makes a correct prediction of which algorithm produced the right output.